Range Minimum Query (RMQ) finds the least element in an array between a range of indices.

-The idea of this algorithm is to build a sparse table in a bottom-up manner using dynamic programming.
+A sparse table can be built in a bottom-up manner using dynamic programming.

 Example of building a sparse table